pydbgr-0.1.3-py2.5.egg pydbgr-0.1.3-py2.6.egg pydbgr-0.1.3.tar.gz pydbgr-extra-0.1.0.tar.gz

 Event Filtering and Tracing

-By default the debugger stops at every event: call, return, line, exception, c-call, c-exception.
-If you just want to stop at line events (which is largely what you happens in pdb) you can.
+events (which is largely what you happens in pdb) you can.
 If however you just want to stop at calls and returns, that's possible too.
 Or pick some combination.

 In conjunction with handling all events by default, the event status is shown when stopped.
-The reason for stopping is also available via info program.
+The reason for stopping is also available via info program

 I'm not sure why this was not done before.
 Probably because of the lack of the ability to set and move by different granularities, tracing calls and returns lead to too many uninteresting stops (such as at the same place you just were at).
 Also, stopping on function definitions probably also added to this tedium.